tiljrd/arbitrum-package/README.md

 Build the arb-reth image locally:
 - From tiljrd/reth:
   docker build -t arb-reth:local -f crates/arbitrum/bin/Dockerfile .
+  Note: Current build is blocked by a c-kzg native library version conflict inside the container (revm-precompile vs reth-primitives).
+  Once c-kzg versions are aligned in the workspace, this build should succeed.

 Run:
 - Clean previous enclaves: